 Gross profit margin in 2006 benefited from our productivity improvement initiatives, including cost reduction actions.
-These benefits were partially offset by raw material and energy-related cost inflation, unfavorable segment mix (faster growth in segments with lower gross profit margin as a percent of sales), as well as transition costs associated with restructuring.
+These benefits were partially offset by transition costs associated with our restructuring efforts, raw material and energy-related cost inflation and unfavorable segment mix (faster growth in segments with lower gross profit margin as a percent of sales).

-In 2006, we reclassified shipping and handling costs to cost of products sold to align our businesses around a standard methodology.
-In 2005, several of our businesses included these costs in marketing, general and administrative expenses (approximately \$34 million for the first quarter of 2006 compared to approximately \$36 million for the first quarter of 2005); previous results have been reclassified for comparability to the current year.
+In 2006, we reclassified shipping and handling costs to cost of products sold to align our businesses around a standard accounting policy.
+In 2005, several of our businesses included these costs in marketing, general and administrative expenses (approximately \$36 million for the second quarters of 2006 and 2005); previous results included herein have been reclassified for comparability to the current year.